-Anné-Marie Condacse, soprano
+Anné-Marie Condacse, Oklahoma University

 Romanian-born soprano Anné-Marie Condacse has been a resident artist with the George Enescu Romanian National Philharmonic and appeared as guest soloist with the Romanian National Opera, Ion Dacian Operetta Theater, Oradea Lyric Theater, Cairo Philharmonic, and Woodlands Symphony.
 Dr. Condacse has performed as a recitalist and concert artist throughout the United States, Romania, Italy, Germany, Egypt, and Mexico.
 She has appeared on programs broadcast on the Romanian National Television and Romanian National Radio.